zkcrypto/cryptolib/README.md

 ## License

-All code in the `scratch` and `src` folders is licensed under Apache License, Version 2.0.
+All code in the `scratch` and `src` folders is licensed under Apache License, Version 2.0, along with the following files:

+- `Cryptolib/Commitments.lean`
+- `Cryptolib/ComputationalDiffieHellman.lean`
+- `Cryptolib/DecisionalDiffieHellman.lean`
+- `Cryptolib/DiscreteLog.lean`
+- `Cryptolib/ElGamal.lean`
+- `Cryptolib/Negligible.lean`
+- `Cryptolib/Pedersen.lean`
+- `Cryptolib/PublicKeyEncryption.lean`
+- `Cryptolib/Tactic.lean`
+- `Cryptolib/ToMathlib.lean`
+- `Cryptolib/Uniform.lean`

 All other code in this workspace is licensed under either of